abcnorio/R-largenum-integration/README.md

 ## Files

 - **brobdingnag.integral.r** = tweaked functions to work with very large numbers
-- **brobdingnag.integral_calls** = example code that shows that the tweaked functions produce the same results as the original functions
+- **brobdingnag.integral_calls.r** = example code that shows that the tweaked functions produce the same results as the original functions

 ## Functions used